Ultrasound Exams During Your Pregnancy

-The Gabrielson Clinic for Women offers a variety of ultrasound exams by Registered Sonographers who give you accurate and trusted pictures of your health, and/or the health of your baby.
+The Gabrielson Clinic for Women offers a variety of obstetric ultrasound exams to give you an accurate picture of your health, and the health of your baby.

-Transabdominal Pelvic Ultrasound: This exam allows for visualization of the anatomy and possible abnormalities of the uterus, cervix, vagina, fallopian tubes, and ovaries.
-Common reasons for a pelvic ultrasound to be performed include pelvic pain, abnormal uterine bleeding or other menstrual problems, palpable pelvic mass, fibroids, and ovarian cysts.
-They are also commonly performed for live visualization of IUD placement and to check IUD placement post-procedure.
+Transabdominal Pelvic Ultrasound: A transabdominal ultrasound allows for visualization of the uterus, cervix, vagina, fallopian tubes, and ovaries.
+This exam is commonly performed at a women’s clinic for pelvic pain, abnormal uterine bleeding or other menstrual problems, palpable pelvic mass, fibroids, and ovarian cysts.
+Transabdominal ultrasounds are also performed for IUD placement and to check IUD placement post-procedure.

-Transvaginal Pelvic Ultrasound: This exam is performed with an endovaginal probe, this screening test is commonly performed to view the lining of the uterus, called the endometrium, and the ovaries.
-The pelvic transvaginal ultrasound also evaluates the myometrium (muscular walls of the uterus).
+Transvaginal Pelvic Ultrasound: A transvaginal ultrasound is performed with an endovaginal probe.
+This exam is commonly performed to view the lining of the uterus and the ovaries.

-Whether you are experiencing your first pregnancy ultrasound or have been through multiple pregnancies, the Gabrielson Clinic for Women provides exceptional health care for women every step of the way.
+Whether you are experiencing your first pregnancy or have had multiple pregnancies, the Gabrielson Clinic for Women provides exceptional women’s health services every step of the way.
 Learn more about what to expect during each trimester screening.

-Nuchal Translucency Measurement: This is a measurement of the fluid in the back of the baby’s neck and is used to screen for chromosomal abnormalities like Down Syndrome.
-Our medical sonographers who perform nuchal translucency ultrasounds have specialized training specifically for this measurement.
+Nuchal Translucency Ultrasound: This exam is done between 10-13 weeks.
+It involves taking a measurement of the fluid in the back of the baby’s neck.
+It is used to screen for chromosomal abnormalities like Down Syndrome.
+Our medical sonographers have specialized training specifically for taking the Nuchal Translucency Measurement.

-Third Trimester Ultrasound: Not all pregnant women receive an ultrasound during the third trimester.
-An ultrasound can be performed during the third trimester if:
+Third Trimester Ultrasound: Most women experiencing a routine pregnancy do not receive third trimester ultrasounds.
+An ultrasound may be performed during the third trimester if:

 - A fetal abnormality was noted on an earlier ultrasound

-Talk with your provider to discuss what is best for you and your baby.
+Talk with your provider about what is best for you and your baby.

-Biophysical Profile: In the third trimester, your provider may request testing to make sure your baby is not under stress.
-The BPP is an ultrasound exam that evaluates the amniotic fluid level, fetal tone, breathing, and movements.
+Biophysical Profile: In the third trimester, your provider may request testing to ensure your baby is not under stress.
+The Biophysical Profile, or BPP, is an ultrasound exam that evaluates the amniotic fluid level, fetal breathing, movement, and tone.

-For more information about our ultrasound technologies or to schedule an appointment, contact us today.
+For more information about ultrasound images and technologies or to schedule an appointment, contact us today.